How COVID-19 Has Effected Customer Service

 COVID-19’s impact on customers and employees of all sectors is profound.
 Here are a few ways COVID-19 has effected customer service, and reasons to respect employees during this time.

 We’ve all heard the saying, “The customer is always right.”
 Unfortunately, some people take that a little too far.
-During normal times, front-line workers deal with a lot of hostility.
+During regular times, front-line workers deal with a lot of hostility.
 The current health crisis, however, has taken many customers’ tendencies toward impatience to a whole new level.
-Not only are essential workers dealing with pent-up frustrations from customers every day, but they also put their own health and the health of their families at risk.
-These workers are feeling the same frustrations as their customers, so they are owed a great deal of respect.
+Not only are essential workers dealing with pent-up frustrations from customers every day, but they also risk their health and their families’ health.
+These workers feel the same frustrations as their customers, so they are owed great respect.

 Marketing in the time of Coronavirus has been tricky, and the impact on customers and employees of all sectors is profound.
-Here are a few ways COVID-19 has effected customer service.
+Here are a few ways COVID-19 has affected customer service.

 Show Kindness to Grocery Store Workers

-Grocery store workers get the brunt of a lot of customers’ frustrations, especially when shoppers can’t find what they’re looking for.
-The toilet paper shortage certainly caused a lot of panic, but other items have been in short supply as well.
+Grocery store workers get the brunt of many customers’ frustrations, especially when shoppers can’t find what they’re looking for.
+The toilet paper shortage certainly caused a lot of panic, but other items have also been in short supply.
 Soap and hand sanitizer can be scarce at times.
 People’s favorite brands can also be out of stock for lengthy periods.
 It’s important to realize that it isn’t the fault of the grocery clerk or even the store manager.
 They are working around the clock to get the shelves stocked.
 Try to be kind to the staff even when you are frustrated.

 Here are some tips to remember while you shop: